Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Extending to Episodes

 \subsection{Bootstrapping with offline sampling and online sampling}

-Here, the agent is given access to a sampling oracle of the true agents $\pi_i(\cdot|\cdot)$ a priori, which can be used to form the $(\xi,\delta)$-approximate experts $\hat{\pi}_i$ offline for all $i\in[N]$.
-However, we do not assume that the agent can ask for a particular $x$ to be fixed while sampling the oracle.
-Instead, the oracle acts using a fixed distribution $p_{prior}(x)$ satisfying Assumption \ref{asm: px assumption}.
-This can be thought of as attempting to learn from data collected from these experts in previous campaigns in the advertising example.
-Bootstrapping and warm-starting methods are common in contextual bandit algorithms, for examples, see \cite{zhang2019warm,foster2018practical} among others.
+In order to use empirical estimates in each episode, the agent must learn {\bf all} expert policies sufficiently well, characterized by the maximum error $\xi$.
+To this end, we assume that the agent is allowed to sample from a context distribution $p_{prior}(x)$ such that for any $x\in\calx$, $p_{prior}(x)\geq p_X >0$.
+In the context of our practical advertising example, this can also be thought of as trying to estimate the expert policies from a large pool of data collected from previous ad campaigns.
+Bootstrapping and warm-starting methods are common in contextual bandit algorithms; for examples, see \cite{zhang2019warm,foster2018practical} among others.

+To achieve constant regret per-episode, Theorem \ref{thm: per-epi regret main paper} suggests the use of $\xi = 2\frac{\sqrt{1-p_V^4\gamma^2}-1}{p_V\gamma}$.
+Using Chernoff bounds, for a fixed expert, under a fixed context, collecting $n = \frac{2|\calv|\log(2T)}{\xi^2}$ would imply a maximum error of $\xi$ with probability at least $1-T^{-1}$ \cite{weissman2003inequalities}.
+However, since the sampling procedure is probabilistic through $p_{prior}(x)$, we have the following lemma: